MicrosoftDocs/azure-devops-docs/docs/git/import-git-repository.md

 ms.topic: get-started-article
 ms.manager: douge
 ms.author: sdanie
-ms.date: 08/23/2017
+ms.date: 08/30/2017
 ---

 # Import a Git repo
 #### VSTS | TFS 2017 Update 1

-This guide shows you how to import an existing Git repo from GitHub, BitBucket, GitLab, or other location into a new or empty existing repo in your Team Project.
-If you don’t have a VSTS account, you can [sign up](../accounts/create-account-with-work-school.md) for one for free.
+This guide shows you how to import an existing Git repo from GitHub, Bitbucket, GitLab, or other location into a new or empty existing repo in your Team Project.

+## Prerequisites

+* A VSTS account.
+If you don’t have one, you can [sign up](../accounts/create-account-with-work-school.md) for one for free.
 Each account includes free, unlimited private Git repositories.
+  * If you are using TFS, you must have TFS 2017 Update 1 or higher.

 ## Import into a new repo